 Once again the journey was an experience in itself, as we dodge pedestrians and cows just meandering along the road.
 The traffic was again incredible, so busy with vehicles all around.
 Bumper to bumper for much of the journey, with the odd daredevil driver attempting to over take three cars all at once.
 Heading towards us, head on, on the wrong side of the road.

-When we finally arrived at the school it soon dawned on us that we were late and the whole school (of around 1500) was out on the playground waiting to greet us, in the warm morning sunshine.
-As we drove into the dusty car park, we were met at the taxi door by both Anitha and Ritu, with flowers and large beaming smiles.
+When we finally arrived at the school it soon dawned on us that we were late and the whole school (of around 1500 pupils) were out on the playground waiting to greet us, in the warm morning sunshine.
+As we drove into the dusty car park, we were met at the taxi door by both Anitha and Ritu, with flowers and beaming smiles.

-We got out and at this point we were hustled into the school building, like celebrities.
-Then ushered straight out through a side door and onto a large stage.
+We got out and at this point we were hustled into the school building, like some B list celebrities.
+Then we ushered straight out through a side door and onto a large stage.

-For few moments we had to take a deep breath as we not only had the intense heat to contend with, we also had over 1,000 little faces looking at us, praying on our every word.
-As far as the eye could see there was people and a large crowd of staff and passers-by (including two dogs) were gathering to hear us speak.
+For a few moments we had to take a deep breath as we not only had the intense heat to contend with, we also had over 1,500 little faces looking at us, praying on our every word.
+As far as the eye could see there were people and a large crowd of staff and also passers-by gathering to hear us speak.

 The ceremony started with the children saying a few words of motivation about the start of a new day and looking forward to the week ahead.
 Then there was time for some prayers and thoughts for the day.
 This was vibrant and lively and included a traditional Hindu greeting, where we were each given a red powder mark on our forehead and then showered with flower petals.